jtsu/IOSXE_Post_ConfigDiff/README.md

   - See references below for information on getting the Room Id.

 ## EEM Setup
-Configure the EEM Applet on the switch.
+Configure the EEM Applet from the IOS-XE CLI on the switch.
   ```
   event manager session cli username "developer"
   event manager applet test